openpolitics/manifesto/manifesto/foreign_policy.md

 Resist the adoption of international treaties that could allow unelected institutions to have a chilling effect on government policy that is in the public interest of UK voters.
 A current example is the Investor-State Dispute Settlement (ISDS) process in the TTIP treaty currently under negotiation[^1], which undermines democratic processes and could prevent the government taking action which benefits the UK if it causes potential losses for foreign investors.

+## Recognition of Palestine

+The UK should join many other countries around the world, as well as the UN, and officially recognise Palestine as a sovereign state.
+This is in line with our existing national preference for a two-state solution to the Israel/Palestine conflict in accordance with international law.

+## Use our financial status for ethical ends

+We should use our significant financial position within the global economy to help us achieve our ethical foreign policy goals.
+We should impose financial and trade restrictions against states who pursue aggressive or expansionist policies against their neighbours, or anti-democratic or oppressive policies against their own citizens.

+## De-listing of the PKK

+We recognise that the PKK (Kurdistan Workers' Party) has turned to peaceful means to secure rights for the Kurdish people[^2].
+We also note the PKK's leadership in resisting the brutality of the ISIS forces in the Middle East.
+We therefore wish to delist the PKK as a terrorist organisation, and move that the organisation similarly be de-listed at EU and NATO levels.

 [^1]: [Investor-state dispute settlement (ISDS) and the Transatlantic Trade and Investment Partnership (TTIP) - Commons Library Standard Note](http://www.parliament.uk/business/publications/research/briefing-papers/SN06777/investorstate-dispute-settlement-isds-and-the-transatlantic-trade-and-investment-partnership-ttip)

+[^2]: [Why delist the PKK?] (http://delistthepkk.com/why/)